Westdeutsche Landesbank Girozentrale v Islington LBC: Judgment

+Significance

-SignificanceWestdeutsche has on its facts been superseded by Sempra Metals Ltd v Inland Revenue Commissioners, where the House of Lords held that the courts could award compound interest in a restitutionary claim at common law.
+Westdeutsche has on its facts been superseded by Sempra Metals Ltd v Inland Revenue Commissioners, where the House of Lords held that the courts could award compound interest in a restitutionary claim at common law.
 In Westdeutsche it was conceded that compound interest could not be awarded at common law, and the case was argued to fall within resulting trust principles.
 However, the bank's claim could now have succeeded without recourse to establishing a resulting trust.
 In this respect, on what circumstances give rise to a resulting trust, however, Westdeutsche is still the leading case.
 Note Sempra Metals Ltd has recently been overturned by Prudential Assurance.

 However, while remaining the leading case on the circumstances under which a resulting trust will arise, and thus a proprietary remedy is available, Westdeutsche has been subjected to wide-ranging criticism, particularly from academic circles focused on unjust enrichment.
 This view, represented by Peter Birks and Robert Chambers, suggests that Lord-Browne Wilkinson was wrong to regard resulting trusts as responding to conscience, rather than the absence of any intention to benefit another person.
 Birks argued that a proprietary remedy need not necessarily follow, although Chambers regards it as possible.